 The Board has express responsibility under the Board Charter to assess its own effectiveness in fulfilling its responsibilities, including monitoring the effectiveness of its committees and individual directors.
-The CGN Committee is the committee responsible for establishing criteria and processes for, and leading the Board in an annual performance evaluation of the Board, its committees and individual directors.
-The results of the annual evaluation are then reported to the full Board by the chair of the CGN Committee.
+The CGN Committee is the committee responsible for establishing criteria and processes for, and leading the Board in a performance evaluation (performed once every two years) of the Board, its committees and individual directors.
+The results of this evaluation are then reported to the full Board by the chair of the CGN Committee.